aloma-io/aloma-io/docs/getting-started/toy-example.md

 ![matching-conditions-json](../static/asset/img/matching-json.png)

-> **Note:** This step only offboards the **crew**, we are adding steps one-by-one to complete the task assuming they are being done one-by-one in real time.

-** Copy the following code into the step and save the step:**
+**Copy the following code into the code area of the step and saveit:**

 ```js title="code - offboard crew" showLineNumbers
 data.ship.crew = 0